t3rn/t3rn/docs/main/docs/executor/executor-breakdown.md

 Executors in the t3rn network facilitate interoperability by executing user-defined intents across different blockchain networks.
 Their primary responsibilities include executing transactions, processing claims, and ensuring seamless communication across multiple chains.

-## Interoperability and Cross-Chain Intents
+## Interoperability and CrossChain Intents

-t3rn enables cross-chain transactions through an intent-based model.
+t3rn enables crosschain transactions through an intent-based model.
 This means users express an “intent” (a desired action, such as a token swap or staking), and the network takes care of executing it, which can be across multiple blockchain networks.
 This intent-based approach contrasts with traditional step-by-step transaction models, providing a more user-centric and efficient way to perform multi-chain operations.

 Executors are central to this model, handling the execution of intents by interacting with the specified blockchain networks.
 They are also responsible for various tasks, including bidding, claiming rewards for completing transactions, and batching.
 The batching process in t3rn specifically refers to combining multiple attestations (proofs that transactions occurred as intended) into a single batch, reducing gas costs and optimising efficiency.

-## Step-by-Step Process for Cross-Chain Transactions
+## Step-by-Step Process for CrossChain Transactions

-This section outlines the lifecycle of a cross-chain transaction within the t3rn ecosystem, with a focus on the role of Executors.
+This section outlines the lifecycle of a crosschain transaction within the t3rn ecosystem, with a focus on the role of Executors.

 ### Step 1: Executor Initialization